Baseline Scotland sampling and methodology

 Where it was possible to collect an air-free sample direct from the source, samples were also collected for CFC and SF6 analysis in glass bottles submerged under flowing groundwater to prevent atmospheric contamination.

-Most analyses are carried out at the BGS Laboratories, except for some ICP-MS analyses that were carried out by ACME laboratories ion Vancouver, Canada.
+Most analyses are carried out at the BGS laboratories, except for some ICP-MS analyses that were carried out by ACME laboratories in Vancouver, Canada.
 Charge imbalances were calculated for each sample and reported on, and were typically less than 3 per cent, giving confidence that the analytical results for the major species of all samples were reliable.
-The BGS laboratories ran a series of QA checks, including analysis of certified standards, to ensure that all analyses were within their prescribed limits.
+The BGS laboratories ran a series of quality checks, including analysis of certified standards, to ensure that all analyses were within their prescribed limits.